Eglicky/haimglickman.pro/content/posts/Resume/resume.md

 #### [See Patent: US9183097](https://ppubs.uspto.gov/dirsearch-public/print/downloadPdf/9183097)

 I reduced cost of delivery infrastructure, improved client implementation from weeks to less than a day, and reduced delivery errors by 60% via Virtual Infrastructure Recovery Configurator.
-[See Patent: US9183097]("")

 # Accomplishments